 To file the paperwork, bring the original and two copies of all the forms (one for you and one for your spouse) to the clerk's office.
 You will have to pay a filing fee, unless you qualify for a waiver and file a completed Statement of Inability to Afford Court Costs form.
 In Texas, the filing fees for divorce vary from county to county, but they typically run from about $250 to over $400.

 After you've filed your divorce petition with the court, you will need to provide your spouse with a copy of the petition and other paperwork.
-There are two basic ways to do this:
+There are different ways to do this:

 If you have a child who has ever received certain federal benefits (Medicaid or Temporary Assistance for Needy Families), you will also need to notify the Child Support Division of the Texas Office of the Attorney General about your divorce case by sending a file-stamped copy of your petition (either by email or by certified mail with return receipt requested).